MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/prepare/windows-autopatch-fix-issues.md

 # Fix issues found by the Readiness assessment tool

 Seeing issues with your tenant?
 This article details how to remediate issues found with your tenant.

-If you need more assistance with tenant enrollment, you can submit a [tenant enrollment support request](#submit-a-support-request).

 ## Check results